A hand holding three dollar bills, and a shield with a question mark behind it.

 Our mobile devices let us stay connected on the move, quite often via free public Wi-Fi hotspots.
 However, that’s where the danger lies.

 Public Wi-Fi hotspots can be compromised in several ways.
-The administrator of the hotspot might be skimming data going through it.
-Or it may be secretly subverted by one of the lower employees.
+The administrator might skim data going through the hotspot, or one of the employees could secretly subvert it.
 A hacker can clone a hotspot to trick your device into connecting automatically to their spot.
 They can also just set up their fake hotspots

-Their efforts will be for naught if you have a VPN client on your phone or laptop.
-Any internet connection going through a VPN service is encrypted and unreadable to anyone who steals it.
-Fortunately, putting a VPN app on your smartphone or laptop is trivially easy.
+Their efforts will be futile if you have a VPN client on your phone or laptop, though.
+Any internet connection going through a VPN is encrypted and unreadable to anyone who steals it.
+And luckily, downloading and installing a VPN app on your smartphone or laptop is incredibly easy.

 1. Escape online price discrimination

-Not many of us have infinite money, so we all want the best deal online.
-Unfortunately, online shops are smart in the sense that they can detect what part of the world you’re connecting from and adjust prices accordingly.
-Your actual financial situation doesn’t matter — if the owners had decided that people from your end of the world can afford to pay more, you will also pay more
+Not many of us have unlimited money, so we all want the best deal online.
+Unfortunately, online shops are smart — they can detect what part of the world you’re connecting from and adjust prices accordingly.
+Your actual financial situation doesn’t matter — if the owners decide that people from your end of the world can afford to pay more, you will also have to pay more

-That’s why you need a VPN to go on a magical online shopping trip!
+But that’s where the magic of using a VPN service for online shopping comes in.
 When you connect to a VPN server, the server’s IP address replaces your IP address.
-Then you can check what prices a website will give you based on different server locations.
+Then, you can check what prices a website gives you based on different server locations.
 This trick comes especially handy when booking hotels and flight tickets!

 1. Cut through online censorship

-Not all state actors are that happy about their citizens getting access to the whole World Wide Web of information.
-Whatever their reasoning may be — protecting the people from bad influences, stopping terrorism, Kim Jong Un just felt like it — it still constrains the citizens’ freedom.
+Not all state actors are happy about their citizens accessing the entire World Wide Web of information.
+Whatever their reasoning — protecting the people from bad influences, stopping terrorism, or just feeling like it — it still constrains the citizens’ freedom.
 It’s also mildly annoying to tourists and travelers.

 However, a VPN can get past all but the most sophisticated firewalls.
-They can’t block the websites based on IP address since a VPN user is connecting to a VPN server, not the site.
-It can’t block it based on DNS (Domain Name Service) requests since VPNs use their own.
+Firewalls can’t block websites based on IP addresses, as a VPN user connects to a VPN server, not the site.
+They can’t block it based on DNS (Domain Name Service) requests either since VPNs use their own.
 Even with deep packet inspection, an encrypted VPN connection stops all attempts to read your internet traffic.

 1. Protect your privacy

 AKA “keep your IP address to yourself.”
-IP address, functionally your home address on the internet, gets attached to every move you make online.
-As such, whoever keeps records of what users are connecting to their website or service can start building a profile of that person’s behaviors
+Your IP address, in essence, is your home address on the internet and gets attached to every move you make online.
+As such, whoever keeps records of who connects to their website or service can start building a profile of that person’s behaviors

-At the higher end of this collecting sits your ISP (Internet Service Provider) and data brokers.
+At the higher end of this data collection are your ISP (Internet Service Provider) and data brokers.
 ISPs are in a privileged position to see everything you do online.
-Data brokers are the ones that would buy such data from sources, including ISPs, and then sell it to marketers and other interested parties.
-But if your real IP is hidden, creating a full profile that would interest marketers becomes that much more difficult.
+Data brokers buy data from sources, including ISPs, and then sell it to marketers and other interested parties.
+But if your real IP is hidden, creating a full profile that interests marketers becomes much more difficult.

 1. Dodge bandwidth throttling